tglauch/pyVPRM/README.md

 In case of any questions please write an E-Mail to theo.glauch@dlr.de.

-##Example Net Ecosystem Exchange for Europe
+## Example Net Ecosystem Exchange for Europe generated using pyVPRM

 <figure>
 <img src="https://github.com/user-attachments/assets/def61395-f90e-421b-9264-f0608161bd7a" width=30% height=50%>
 </figure>

 # How to use